Healthy living Hot weather: protecting older people and people in need of care

 Residential care homes are in a better position to provide continuous professional support to care recipients during heatwaves.

-But residents of care homes or their relatives shouldn’t hesitate to inform care staff at the first signs of health problems.
+But residents of care homes or their relatives shouldn’t hesitate to inform care staff if they notice signs of health problems.

 Examples of actions for care homes:

-• Water should be readily available at all times and at all locations.
+- Water should be readily available at all times and at all locations and staff should ensure that residents drink the recommended volumes of water.

 Further information

-The federal government’s brochure “Alter und Hitze” (Older people and hot weather; in German) provides suggestions on how older people can avoid damage to their health during hot weather.
+The “Alter und Hitze” (Older people and hot weather) brochure provides suggestions (in German) on how older people can avoid damage to their health during hot weather.

 As at: